Standard Theatre Awards

-The Evening Standard Theatre Awards, established in 1955, are the oldest theatrical awards ceremony in the United Kingdom.
-They are presented annually for outstanding achievements in London Theatre, and are organised by the Evening Standard newspaper.
-They are the West End's equivalent to Broadway's Drama Desk Awards.
+The Standard Theatre Awards, formerly the Evening Standard Theatre Awards, were established in 1955 and are the oldest theatrical awards in the United Kingdom.
+Awarded by The Standard newspaper, the awards recognise outstanding achievement in London theatre and are equivalent to New York's Drama Desk Awards.

-Trophies
+Statuette

 The trophies take the form of a modelled statuette, a figure representing Drama, designed by Frank Dobson RA, a former Professor of Sculpture at the Royal College of Art.